elvis-epx/LoRaMaDoR/README.md

 Currently, diffusion routing is the only implemented strategy.

 By default, forwarding is OFF.
-To activate it, use the command `!repeater 1` and restart the node.
+To activate it, use the command `!repeater 1` and restart the station.
 To deactivate, `!repeater 0`.
 Likewise the callsign, this setting is saved on NVRAM.

+## Beacon interval

+By default, the average interval of beacon packets is 10 minutes/600 seconds.
+The fudge factor is 0.5, meaning the interval is randomly chosen between 5 and 15 minutes.
+The randomization avoids gratitous collisions when e.g. all stations in the area are rebooted simultaneously after a blackout.

+The first beacon packet is sent, by default and in average, 30 seconds after startup.
+The fudge factor is 0.5 as well.

+These intervals can be configured and are stored in NVRAM.
+Use the commands `!beacon` and `!beacon1st` to query or set them.
+Note the values are expressed in seconds.

 ## FEC code